mackerelio/mdg/README.md

 fi
 ```

-Please export `MACKEREL_APIKEY` and `MACKEREL_ORG_NAME`, or write them directly in above script.
+Please export `MACKEREL_APIKEY` and `MACKEREL_ORG_NAME`, or write them directly in the above script.
-You can use api key which don't have write permission.
+You can use an api key which does not have the write permission.

 ```
 $ export MACKEREL_APIKEY="API KEY"